LWFlouisa/WeaverBlog/_posts/2020-07-29-imdonewithtwitter.md

 I’m going to start blocking people that keeps trying to fucking force to have a political stand about issue.
 I do not fucking owe you any public statement what so ever about my views.
 I don’t even know why Youtubers feel like they have to.
 They are playing in this game activists on both sides on playing.

 Keep me out of the discussion with your childish squabbling.
 I’m not fucking interested.
 I want my life to some fucking normalcy for a change.
+What Twitter and the larger activist community has done, is make me wonder why I even bothered to try to overcome my own issues that I was experiencing after I was abused by my ex room mate.